… first published on January 28th, 2019

 “Every time I see an adult on a bicycle, I no longer despair for the future of the human race.“—H.G.
 Wells

 I can remember my first potty poo like it was yesterday.
 Probably because there was a photographer present.
 In subterranean Africa, Bobby pins are still very much used to systematically repair inoperative sandals, as I read recently.
 Sanna’s skin is tea-toned and her eyes are, too, and they are Siamese, exaggerated with the help of smidgens of the kilos of century-old makeup our Mommy left behind.
-There’s the good old endlessly 130-mile-per-hour wind tearing at the sides of the house, causing the rafters in the enormous attic two levels above us to channel the roar into the moan of a crowd of permanently horrified voices.
+There’s the good old endlessly 130-mile-per-hour wind tearing at the sides of the house, causing the rafters in the enormous attic two levels above us to channel the roar into the circling moan of a burning stadium of permanently agonized voices.
 Welcome to Planet Windshear.
 You could play soccer up there and we did once and never again because Babs is up there.
 The ball hit the catafalque and I swear I heard her hiss at us.
 Maybe it was gasses escaping.
 Every window in the attic and all over the rest of the house has been bricked in since forever.

 It’s been so many years since I’ve seen Sanna with any clothes on that that’s how I filthy-fantasize her, lifting a skirt or rolling some stockings down but never all the way off.
 Just enough, never enough to show the slit, which I’d be happy to lose sight of forever, but it’s never not there because my adopted sister Sanna lives in a prehistory all her own, the Eden of forgetting what clothes do, whereas I guess she’ll end up burying me in one of the six pairs of silk pajamas I wouldn’t be caught dead out of, especially as my teen belly grows to mock the flatness of Sanna’s permanent immaturity, the animal ripeness she’ll never know.

-She needs to start believing in something.
+She needs to start believing in something deeper than the automatic food-drops.

 This mansion, not much less grand than Wells’ Spade House (when it was built), was paid for with movie star cash and lies and glamour.
 I was there when the ribbon was cut and the roomfuls of flowers were delivered and the flash bulbs popped, blissfully slow-shitting my pants under the already non-nurturing, cataract sun.
 We had moved up the hill, so to speak.
 Imagine renting a moving van after the apocalypse; imagine having more money after the apocalypse than you had before it.
 And all those really close stars, arm’s length, the little blue novas, boosh boosh boosh, from high exploding foreheads of big-toothed Mexicans.
 El Paparazza.
 I remember those flashy things would pop out and sizzle and burn a kid’s hand like a bee.
 Nothing funnier than defunct technology, right?